 An astounding “living screen” composed of more than 30.000 students provides for the backdrop of the 90-minute performance.
 In this video, the children practice flipping their 170-page book with different colours, each representing a “pixel” that makes up an image picturing the theme of the show.

 Note from Young Pioneer Tours: the main reason they would only fill a certain section of the stadium is that the performance is designed to be viewed from the front angle.
 Imagine watching it from too far to the side, it would look terrible especially with the backdrop, and when you consider it’s a propaganda exercise as opposed to a musical show or a profit-making enterprise, they just don’t want it to be seen unless it’s seen right.
 Also, because they would hold the games for 2 and a half months with performances 3 days a week, generally there was never an excess of demand!

 Another practice round before the show, where they train their ability to provide seamless picture transitions for the audience.
 You have to keep in mind that these are 30.000 kids all doing the same thing at the same time.

 The hula hoop gymnasts in action.

 There we have it, the grand finale.
 A grand display of fireworks can be seen through the open roof of the stadium, the Russian choirs are at it’s most intense and the inflated globe has entered the stage.
 Note that the red dot on the globe symbolized “Korea”, making no difference between North and South Korea.
 This was, by far, the greatest show I have ever seen.
 It was strange to see that only a quarter of the stadium was filled with locals, mostly in military outfits.
-A show like this needs a greater audience in my opinion, but then again, would we be able to motivate (in any way) 30.000 children to sit still and flip a colored book every few minutes for more than 1.5 hour?
+A show like this needs a greater audience in my opinion, but then again, would we be able to motivate (in any way) 30.000 children to sit still and flip a coloured book every few minutes for more than 1.5 hours?